WillEStokes/Needle_controller-mbed/README.md

 ### 2. ADC18 Driver Class

 This is a C++ driver for a 24-bit Analog-to-Digital Converter (ADC), specifically the ADC18 model.
-This driver allows you to interact with the ADC, providing methods for setting the conversion mode, setting the data rate, resetting the device, and reading the ADC data.
+This driver allows you to interact with the ADC, providing methods for setting the conversion mode, setting the data rate and reading the ADC data.

 #### Features

 - Set conversion mode
 - Set data rate
-- Reset device
+- Read ADC data (single data point)
-- Read ADC data
+- Read ADC data (mean of user-specified number of data points)

 #### Usage